Hamza Choudhury: First-team breakthrough

 Choudhury made his first-team debut for Leicester City on 19 September 2017, coming on as substitute in a 2–0 win against Liverpool at home in the third round of the EFL Cup.
 He made his Premier League debut on 28 November as a substitute at home in a 2–1 win against Tottenham Hotspur.
 His first Premier League start came on 14 April 2018, in a 2–1 away defeat to Burnley.

 On 30 August 2019, Choudhury signed a new four-year contract with Leicester.
 On 1 January 2020, Choudhury scored his first senior goal for Leicester, an outside the box strike in the 86th minute, in a 3–0 away win at Newcastle United.

 On 22 October 2020, Choudhury made his first appearance in a European competition, coming off the bench in the 71st minute against Zorya Luhansk.
 He became the first footballer of Bangladeshi descent to make an appearance in a European competition by doing so.
 One week later, Choudhury scored a 39th-minute volley against AEK Athens, winning the match 2–1.
 He became the first footballer of Bangladeshi descent to score in one of the two major UEFA club competitions, the first British Asian to score in European competitions since Michael Chopra in the defunct UEFA Intertoto Cup, and the first British Asian to score in the current UEFA competitions.

 On 11 April 2021, Choudhury was one of three players dropped from Leicester's squad for the game against West Ham United after breaching COVID-19 protocols.
 On 15 May 2021, he came on as an 82nd-minute substitute in the 2021 FA Cup Final, which Leicester won 1–0 for his first career honour.

-Loans to Watford
+Loan to Watford

 On 10 August 2022, Choudhury joined Championship club Watford on loan for the season, with the option to make the move permanent the following summer.
 He made his debut two days later in a 1–0 home win over Burnley, and was praised by manager Rob Edwards.